 2-5.
 Working Hours and Schedule

-Sentry Installations LLC normally is open for business from -6:00 a.m. to7:00 p.m., Monday through Friday.
+Sentry Installations, LLC normally is open for business from 6:00 a.m. to7:00 p.m., Monday through Friday.
 You will be assigned a work schedule and you will be expected to begin and end work according to the schedule.

 To accommodate the needs of our business, at some point we may need to change individual work schedules on either a short-term or long-term basis.
 In the event of a rainy day during the week, the following Saturday becomes a regular work day.

 Employees will be provided meal and rest periods as required by law.
 Your Supervisor will provide further details.
+We will also try to notify you of a final decision for Weekend work the Wednesday prior to the weekend.

 2-6.
 Timekeeping Procedures

-Employees must record their actual time worked for payroll and benefit purposes.
+Supervisors will record the actual time worked for payroll and benefit purposes to the closest ¼ hour.
 Non-exempt employees must record the time work begins and ends, as well as the beginning and ending time of any departure from work for any non-work-related reason, on forms as prescribed by management.

 Altering, falsifying or tampering with time records is prohibited and subjects the employee to discipline, up to and including discharge.